AndyEstevez/DomainController/README.md

 ### * Add links for downloads (VirtualBox, Microsoft 11 Server, Windows 11)

 1. In VirtualBox, create new VM (Virtual Machine), name the instance and select a file for ISO with a similar like the image, change the Hard Disk space to 50GB.
-     a.
-After you may be prompted to boot from disk, cancel this popup.
+     - After you may be prompted to boot from disk, cancel this popup.
 Instead, press any key to enter Boot Manager Menu and select Reset.
-     b.
-Now you will be installing Windows 11
+     - Now you will be installing Windows 11.